Reflection (Derek Minor album)

 Reflection is the sixth studio album by American Christian hip hop artist Derek Minor, released on October 14, 2016.
-It was released through RMG and Entertainment One.
+It was released through Reflection Music Group and Entertainment One.

 Album concept

 Derek Minor explained that the concept of the album addresses identity crisis in the United States, in an interview with Rapzilla, Derek Minor said "I feel like many of the issues that we face are based on identity issues.
 People, they don’t value themselves, they don’t value others, they don’t value family...
 Everyone has an identity crisis, and I wanted to contribute to that conversation with the record to say, ‘Nah, you were made for greatness.
 You weren’t made for no reason.
 You aren’t an accident.
 You weren’t just an afterthought by God.
 He made you, crafted you with an amazing purpose,’ and that’s the whole idea of the album — reflect God, reflect greatness".